-In the last few months, the novel coronavirus outbreak has forced society to adapt in unprecedented ways.
-As organizations prepare to reopen, those of you consulting to childcare centres may be wondering how the support you provide to childcare staff will be impacted.
+As organizations prepare to reopen, those of you working in childcare centres may be wondering how childcare will be impacted.
 While centres around the world may be adopting different protocols, a quick Google search of "what will child cares look like when they reopen?" reveals a laundry list of health and safety precautions, including but not limited to:

-- providers will need to physically distance from children (6 ft when possible) - providers will wear facemasks - parents will no longer be permitted in the building during drop off/pick up - children will be supervised in small groups - family groupings may become more common, meaning that children grouped together may not be the same age - limiting toys and materials to those that can easily be disinfected (i.e. no sensory water tables, sand, playdough) - activities that promote individual play will be encouraged - possible limitations on books - each child may need his/her own "kit" of toys
+- providers will need to physically distance from children (6 ft when possible) - providers may need to wear facemasks - parents will no longer be permitted in the building during drop off/pick up - children will be supervised in small groups - family groupings may become more common, meaning that children grouped together may not be the same age - limiting toys and materials to those that can easily be disinfected (i.e. no sensory water tables, sand, playdough) - activities that promote individual play will be encouraged - possible limitations on books - each child may need his/her own "kit" of toys

-Receiving less attention in the media is how educators can be expected to maintain quality interactions with children amidst these new protocols.
-Health and safety measures will undoubtedly place additional demands on educators' time and attention, potentially reducing opportunities to have meaningful interactions with children.
-As educators prepare to navigate this new normal, they may look to you for guidance to proactively identify ways to promote language and social development within the childcare setting.
+Receiving less attention in the media is how you can be expected to maintain quality interactions with children amidst these new protocols.
+Health and safety measures will undoubtedly place additional demands on your time and attention, potentially reducing opportunities to have meaningful interactions with children.
+As you prepare to navigate this new normal, you will need to proactively identify ways to promote language and social development within childcare setting.
 This may mean compensating for some new barriers to engaging with young children.
-The following article provides concrete suggestions to share with educators for building meaningful interactions with children in the wake of COVID-19 precautions.
+The following article provides concrete suggestions to use for building meaningful interactions with children in the wake of COVID-19 precautions.